top of page

 Do I need to have a major role in the project to submit it to the WFTV Festival?

-No. As long as you have a credit within the project, we are accepting submissions from members across all roles within the project.
+No. As long as you have a credit within the project and permission to screen it, we are accepting submissions from members across all roles.

 What type of projects are you accepting for the WFTV Festival?